Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3 Little-Known Facts About the Smooth Fox Terrier

-1. They were bred to hunt in concert with Hounds.
+1. They Were Bred to Hunt in Concert With Hounds.

-While they make great hunting dogs, Smooth Fox Terriers aren’t impressive as trackers.
+While they make great hunting dogs, Smooth Fox Terriers aren’t as impressive as trackers.
 That wasn’t what they were bred for, however.
+In the 19th century, hunters would set loose a pack of hounds to follow a scent trail (usually that of a fox); the Smooth Fox Terrier would follow behind the dogs.

-In the 19th century, hunters would set loose a pack of hounds to follow a scent trail (usually that of a fox); the Smooth Fox Terrier would follow behind these dogs.
 Once the hounds ran their quarry into a hole, the Smooth Fox Terrier would spring into action, darting into the den to finish the job.
+That requires fearlessness, which is a trait these dogs have in spades.

-2. The most recognized dog at the Westminster Dog Show was a Smooth Fox Terrier.
+2. The Most Recognized Dog at the Westminster Dog Show Was a Smooth Fox Terrier.

 The very first Westminster Dog Show was won by a Smooth Fox Terrier named Ch.
 Warren Remedy.
 Being the show’s first champion is quite a noteworthy achievement.
+However, the dog wasn’t finished.
+She also won the second Westminster Dog Show and followed it up by taking the third a year later.

+Her three overall wins set a record that still hasn’t been matched.
 Ever the gracious competitor, Ch.
-Warren Remedy eventually stepped aside and let another dog win.
+Warren Remedy, eventually stepped aside and let another dog win.

 smooth fox terrier tricolor

-Featured Image Credit: Peakpx
+Featured Image Credit: Pezibear, Pixabay

 Temperament & Intelligence of the Smooth Fox Terrier 🧠

-These pooches often do well in agility trials and other competitive events, as they’re quick learners.
-They can be easy to train if they trust and respect you, but if you’re not sure what you’re doing, they may decide to rebel instead.
-As a result, it’s often recommended that you only adopt one if you’re an experienced owner.
+Smooth Fox Terriers are extremely intelligent dogs.
+However, they balance that out with a strong stubborn streak.
+They do well in agility trials and other competitive events since they’re quick learners.
+They can be easy to train if they trust and respect you, but they may decide to rebel instead if you’re not sure what you’re doing.
+As a result, it’s recommended that you only adopt one if you’re an experienced owner.

-They’re not great at controlling their emotions either.
+They’re not great at controlling their emotions, either.
 If they see something to chase, they’ll take off after it, regardless of where they happen to be at the time.
 Whether they can find their way home again is a worry for later.
+When they’re around people they trust, they’re friendly, outgoing, and natural showmen.

-Around strangers, though, they’ll become reserved and suspicious.
-They’re not necessarily prone to aggression, but don’t expect them to be mistaken for extroverts anytime soon.
+They love to play and receive affection, and they can get jealous if they’re ignored.
+Around strangers, they’ll become reserved and suspicious.
+They’re not necessarily prone to aggression but don’t expect them to be mistaken for extroverts anytime soon.

 Are These Dogs Good for Families? 🏡

+Smooth Fox Terriers can make fantastic family pets if properly trained and socialized.
+They love their families and happily give their lives to protect them.
 They love to play and wrestle with young kids, but you should always monitor them around children.
-They can be prone to biting and snapping; this rarely reaches the level where it would break skin, but it’s painful nonetheless and can be traumatizing for young kids.
+They can be prone to biting and snapping; which rarely reaches the level where it would break skin, but it’s painful nonetheless and can be traumatizing for young kids.

-Also, it’s fairly common for them to become protective of their favorite person.
+Also, it’s relatively common for them to become protective of their favorite person.
 This can be a serious problem, one that you need to correct as soon as possible.
 After all, you don’t want them snapping at the kids simply for approaching one of their parents.
+Their shyness around strangers can make them poor choices for families that entertain frequently.

-However, you may need to enlist the help of all your loved ones just to properly exercise these dogs.
-They can play fetch all day long, and they’ll need more than a simple walk to tucker them out.
+You may need to crate them if your kid has friends over, and they’re unlikely to be the life of your next party.
+However, you may need to enlist the help of all your loved ones just to exercise a Smooth Fox Terrier.
+They can play fetch all day long and need more than a simple walk to tucker them out.
 They can be overwhelming for a single person to take care of.

 Does This Breed Get Along With Other Pets? 🐶 😽

-Smooth Fox Terriers have extremely high prey drives, especially regarding smaller animals.
-That makes them a poor match for a family that has cats, gerbils, ferrets, or other small creatures.
+Smooth Fox Terriers have high prey drives, especially regarding smaller animals.
+That makes them a poor match for a family with cats, gerbils, ferrets, or other small creatures.
+They’re not necessarily aggressive toward other dogs but will likely try to dominate their fellow canines.

-All of the above can be mitigated with proper socialization, but you’ll be fighting nature to a certain extent.
-These dogs are generally happiest being the only pet, so that’s something to keep in mind before you commit to owning one.
+That can cause problems, especially since they’re fearless but lack the muscle to back up their threats.
+Proper socialization can mitigate their issues, but you’ll be fighting nature to a certain extent.
+The Smooth Fox Terrier is generally happiest as the only pet, so that’s something to keep in mind before you commit to owning one.

 Smooth fox terrier lies on a stump in the park_elena valenbaya_shutterstock

-Image credit: Elena Valebnaya, Shutterstock
+Image By: Elena Valebnaya, Shutterstock

 Divider 4Things to Know When Owning a Smooth Fox Terrier